mzpqnxow/pybuild23/README.md

 ## Basic usage

-Just run `make` or `make python2` for a Python 2 virtual environment, use `make python3` for a Python 3 virtual environment
+Just run `make` or `make python2` for a Python 2 virtual environment, use `make python3` for a Python 3 virtual environment.
+Once the environment is built, use `source venv/bin/activate` and `deactivate` as usual

 ## Advanced usage